PromptECO/clariform/CONTRIBUTING.md

 ## START WATCHER

-Start a watcher in the background recompiling the script whenever files are changed:
+Start a watcher in the background to recompile the script whenever files are changed:

 $ `docker-compose up -d watch`